matin-n/The-VBA-of-Wall-Street/README.md

 ### Advantages and disadvantages of the original and refactored

 The main advantage of refactoring the stock analysis code is how long the script took to execute the calculations.
-There was a speedup time of over 700% in the refactored code when compared to the original.
+There was a speedup time of over 700% in the refactored code compared to the original.
 The few seconds of reduction may seem insignificant, but the speedup time will be a significant factor when analyzing larger datasets.
-In this case, there were no disadvantages of refactoring the code besides the time spent.
+There were no apparent disadvantages of refactoring the code besides the time spent in this case.